nirname/nirname.github.io/index.md

 ## Some experience excerpts

 > Implemented parser for the schedule (proprietary), which was written in a free
-> form, like "working from monday to saturday, 9 am to 10 pm, 1 hour lunch at 2
+> form, like &laquo;working from monday to saturday, 9 am to 10 pm, 1 hour lunch at 2
-> o'clock".
+> o'clock&raquo;.
 They had no standard for this nor a form to fill so and every office
 > of the company cut loose and invented their own string describing working hours.
 > We could not force all the people to format this correctly, hence the parser
 > came into play.